CS4224-Distributed-Databases/cockroachdb/README.md

 3. For Performance Statistics: <br>
 3.1 TODO <br>
 3.2 TODO <br>

+*Shut down node*
+- Open a new terminal from the node you want to shut down and type: `cockroach quit --insecure`

 ## Set up instructions for local development
 (Start CockroachDB)